Goodin leads depleted Xavier over Detroit Mercy 69-55

 Detroit Mercy (3-9) lost its sixth in a row.

 Titans freshman Antoine Davis was limited by foul troubles and finished with 19 points on 8-of-24 shooting.
 Davis came in averaging 26.6 points per game, second in the nation.

 Davis tried to steal a pass and ran into Xavier’s Elias Harden for his third foul with 3:32 left in the first half.
 Coach Mike Davis smacked the scorer’s table in frustration over the ill-advised foul.
 The freshman was shaken by the collision and lay on the floor for a few minutes before walking to the end of the bench and sitting there the rest of the half.

 Detroit Mercy: The Titans were coming off a 63-61 home loss to Ohio.
-They trailed Xavier 42-40 with 13 minutes left, and then went into a shooting drought as Xavier pulled away.
+They kept it close until midway through the second half, when Xavier took advantage of turnovers to pull away.

 Xavier: The Musketeers gave their bench players a chance to assert themselves with two starters sidelined.
-Hankins started for Jones and had 12 points and 11 rebounds.
-His head was fine a day after the collision with Jones.
+Forward Zach Hankins picked up for Jones and had 12 points and 11 rebounds.

 Detroit Mercy opens Horizon League play at Youngstown State next Saturday.